coderamen666/srd-v3.5-md/spells/magic-overview.md

 *Spread:* Some effects, notably clouds and fogs, spread out from a point of origin, which must be a grid intersection.
-The effect can extend around corners and into areas that you can't see.
+The effect can extend around corners and into areas that you can’t see.
 Figure distance by actual distance traveled, taking into account turns the spell effect takes.
 When determining distance for spread effects, count around walls, not through them.
 As with movement, do not trace diagonals across